 What area of Munich is best to stay?

-The best area to stay in Munich is the old town of Munich or Altstadt-Lehel in local language.
-Many of Munich’s best attractions are clustered around Altstadt-Lehel which makes traveling between places super convenient.
+The best area to stay in Munich is the old town, or Altstadt-Lehel in the local language.
+Many of Munich’s best attractions are clustered around Altstadt-Lehel, which makes traveling between places super convenient.

 Is Munich worth visiting?

-Munich, the capital city of Bavaria, is absolutely worth visiting for its history (both medieval and WW2), stunning churches such as the Frauenkirche and Asamkirche, Bavarian food and beer.
-Munich also makes for a great springboard for day trips to other beautiful places in Bavaria such as Neuschwanstein, Regensburg, and Berchtesgaden.
+Munich, the capital of Bavaria, is absolutely worth visiting for its history (both medieval and WW2), stunning churches such as the Frauenkirche and Asamkirche, Bavarian food, and beer.
+Munich also makes a great springboard for day trips to other beautiful places in Bavaria, such as Neuschwanstein, Regensburg, and Berchtesgaden.

 Is Munich a walkable city?

 Munich’s Old Town is very walkable.
 If you are only visiting the monuments in and around Marienplatz (which is quite huge in itself), then you can do everything on foot.
-If you wish to venture a little away from the center, I suggest you use Munich’s efficient public transport.
+If you wish to venture a little from the center, I suggest using Munich’s efficient public transport.

 Munich Germany Travel Essentials